Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on fiber bundles: Proof of Theorem

-(3) $F$ is spin and has non-vanishing Rosenberg index, $E$ is spin.
-It follows from \cite{Zei} (Theorem 1.5) that as the $F$ bundle over $T^{m-1}$ $\partial_0\mathcal{W}$ also has non-vanishing Rosenberg index, and the contradiction follows from the $\mathcal{R}^{\ne 0}$ incompressible depth estimate Proposition \ref{pro3}.
+\textbf{Case 2:} $F$ is spin with non-vanishing Rosenberg index, and $E$ is spin.
+From \cite[Theorem 1.5]{Zei}, as an $F$-bundle over $T^{m-1}$, $\partial_0\mathcal{W}$ also has non-vanishing Rosenberg index.
+The contradiction then follows from the $\mathcal{R}^{\neq 0}$ incompressible depth estimate in Proposition \ref{pro3}.

+\textbf{Case 3:} $F$ is in class $NPSC^+$, with either $E$ spin or $F$ totally non-spin, and $n \leq 7$.
+We assume $m \geq 2$ (the $m=1$ case follows from Lemma \ref{lem5}).

+\begin{itemize} \item[(a)] $E$ is spin.
+By Lemma \ref{lem5}, $\partial_0\mathcal{W}$ admits no PSC metric.
+For $n \geq 6$, the contradiction follows from the $\mathcal{N}$ incompressible depth estimate in Proposition \ref{pro2}.
+For $n \leq 5$, since closed manifolds of dimension $\leq 3$ with no PSC metric have non-vanishing Rosenberg index \cite{HS06}, the conclusion follows from Case 2.

+\item[(b)] $F$ is totally non-spin.
+This requires $n-m \geq 4$.
+With $m \geq 2$, we have $n \geq 6$.
+Considering the pullback bundle of the covering map $\mathbb{R}^{m-1} \to T^{m-1}$, we see $\partial_0\mathcal{W}$ is also totally non-spin (note the normal bundle of a single fiber is trivial).
+The contradiction then follows from Lemma \ref{lem5} and Proposition \ref{pro4}. \end{itemize} \end{proof}

-Finally, we deal with the case that $X$ is a $K(\pi,1)$ 3-manifold.
-Let's recall the hyperbolisation conjecture, a corollary of the geometrization conjecture (see \cite{MG}), which says a 3-dimensional closed aspherical manifold is either hyperbolic or contains a $\mathbb{Z}\oplus\mathbb{Z}$ subgroup in its fundamental group(see \cite{GT} 12.9.4).
-By using this we can assume $\pi_1(X)$ contains a subgroup isomorphic to $\mathbb{Z}\oplus\mathbb{Z}$, since the hyperbolic case is already contained in the Cartan-Hadamard case.
-It follows $X$ contains a incompressible torus, so does $B=X\#M$.
-By the similar diagram chase as (\ref{chase}), $E$ contains a nice incompressible hypersurface.
-It follows from \cite{ref2} (Theorem 1.1), \cite{CRZ} (Theorem 1.5) and \cite{Zei} (Theorem 1.7) that $E$ admits no PSC metric. \end{proof}
+\begin{proposition} Let $E$ be as in Theorem \ref{thm2}, then $E$ admits no PSC metric if $m=3$ and $X$ is $K(\pi,1)$. \end{proposition} \begin{proof} To begin, let's recall the hyperbolisation conjecture, a corollary of the geometrization conjecture (see \cite{MG}), which says a 3-dimensional closed aspherical manifold either is hyperbolic or contains a $\mathbb{Z}\oplus\mathbb{Z}$ subgroup in its fundamental group (see \cite[12.9.4]{GT}).
+Building on this we can assume $\pi_1(X)$ contains a subgroup isomorphic to $\mathbb{Z}\oplus\mathbb{Z}$, since the hyperbolic case is contained in the Cartan-Hadamard case.
+It follows that $X$ contains an incompressible torus, and the same thing holds for $B=X\#M$.
+By a similar diagram chase as (\ref{chase}), $E$ contains a nice incompressible hypersurface.
+It follows from \cite[Theorem 1.5]{CRZ}, \cite[Theorem 1.1]{ref2}, \cite[Theorem 1.7]{Zei} and the same argument in Proposition \ref{proM1} that $E$ admits no PSC metric. \end{proof}